kafkas/firetype/packages/client/README.md

   .update({
     aNonExistentField: '123', // TS Error: Field does not exist.
     isSaved: new Date(), // TS Error: Must be a boolean.
-    lastModifiedAt: [1, 2, 3], // TS Error: Must be Date or Firestore.Timestamp or FTFieldValueServerTimestamp
+    lastModifiedAt: [1, 2, 3], // TS Error: Must be Date or firestore.Timestamp or FTFieldValueServerTimestamp
     anOptionalField: FTFieldValue.delete(), // OK
     aReadonlyField: 'some_value', // TS Error: Field is read-only for clients });